-Once a month some vendor, operator, or new site will talk about the biggest, badest, most ever DoS Attack.
-There will be new claims “new DDoS trends” and the “future of DoS.”
-There will be warnings that “DoS is going to get worse” and you better do something.
-A lot of this is misogynistic bragging on “whose been the victim of the biggest.”
+Once a month, some vendor, operator, or new site will talk about the biggest, badest, most-ever DoS Attack.
+There will be new claims, “new DDoS trends,” and the “future of DoS.”
+There will be warnings that “DoS is going to get worse,” and you better do something.
+Much of this is misogynistic, bragging about “who been the victim of the biggest.”
 It does not make sense to keep letting the world know about an ever-increasing capacity to cause DDoS damage.
-All it means is an ever-increasing cost to build DDoS Resiliency infrastructure that can maintain the business.
+All it means is an ever-increasing cost to build a DDoS Resiliency infrastructure that can maintain the business.
 But, these reports are useful if you know their limitations.

 Limitation #1 – Each DoS report is from the point of view of that organization.

 NO ONE has an Internet-wide view of what is happening to DoS on the Internet.
 Each organization that reports on DoS has its point of view based on its surface area of DoS measurements.
 If a vendor sells DoS Scrubbing boxes, then their surface area of DoS measurement is the number of customers with those boxes in their network reporting to the vendor.
 If the vendor is a cloud operator, then their surface area of DoS measurement is the deployment of those cloud resources and the DoS traffic touching those locations.
 All of this means that no one report from anyone vendor will provide a comprehensive trend of what is happening with DoS on the Internet.

 Limitation #2 – Each DoS report sees the attack type that targets its customers.